ssalvaterra/LIB-201/transcribing.md

 It is tempting to tag everything, but not necessary!
 You only need to tag:
 1. Important words (e.g. people and places)
 2. When you add something for clarity that isn't there originally (e.g. "[illegible]").
 3. If you want to provide further information as context.

 ## Metadata tags, defined.

-Here are the tags we have, up until now, decided to use for the Smith Collection. <!--more tag info at https://readcoop.eu/transkribus/howto/how-to-enrich-transcribed-documents-with-mark-up/-->
+Here are the tags we have, to this point, decided to use for the Smith Collection, and their definitions.
+(For the info below in a Google Doc, click <a href="https://docs.google.com/document/d/1zpzWtUEvXBDhJAt9xNxpp4Kif2ov4V-y1nGntZbPqyo/edit?usp=sharing">here</a>.
+And for more info about how Transkribus feels about tags, click <a href="https://readcoop.eu/transkribus/howto/how-to-enrich-transcribed-documents-with-mark-up/">here</a>.)

 1. **person** - when any person’s name is mentioned within the body of the letter (e.g. “Daddy,” Martha, Gilbert, etc.)
 2. **place** - when a place name is mentioned within the body of the letter.
 This does not usually include general places like Sunday school or hospital.
 Examples would be town names like Bruce or Memphis.